 Yes.
-First Aid is okay to level as you can use the bandages to quickly heal yourself.
+Bandages made from Tailoring (previously First Aid) are okay to use.
+While you can't learn a profession (except you wonderful Pacifists!) you can purchase bandages from the Auction Hosue.
 The anti-venom should not count as a healing or mana potion, so should not flag you.
 Mind you, we have not tested this yet as the anti-venom only works when level 25 or lower.

 Exception: Tin Man Challengers are allowed to use any potion.

 You can buy grey or white quality armor/weapons as long as it does not break any of the rules only with the gold you earned on that challenger.